 The purpose of the ICOMOS New Zealand GA2023 Scholarships is to assist its members, and those who agree to apply for membership as a condition of the scholarship, to attend the ICOMOS GA2023 General Assembly and Scientific Symposium.

-Each scholarship is $2,000, and is intended to assist with covering some of the costs associated with attendance.
+Each of the five scholarships is $2,000, and is intended to assist with covering some of the costs associated with attendance.

 Attendance of our members will ensure that the General Assembly is as representative and inclusive of the global ICOMOS membership as possible, and that our antipodean voice is heard on heritage matters that impact us globally and locally.